 - Insufficient brake fluid may allow air to enter the brake system, reducing braking performance. - Clean the filler cap before removing.
-Use only DOT 4 brake fluid from a sealed container. - Use only the specified brake fluid; otherwise, the rubber seals may deteriorate, causing leakage. - Refill with the same type of brake fluid.
-Adding a brake fluid other than DOT 4 may result in a harmful chemical reaction. - Be careful that water does not enter the brake fluid reservoir when refilling.
+Use only DOT 3 or DOT 4 brake fluid from a sealed container. - Use only the specified brake fluid; otherwise, the rubber seals may deteriorate, causing leakage. - Refill with the same type of brake fluid.
+Adding a brake fluid other than DOT 3 or DOT 4 may result in a harmful chemical reaction. - Be careful that water does not enter the brake fluid reservoir when refilling.
 Water will significantly lower the boiling point of the fluid and may result in vapor lock.